IAG Film Shorts

 With Jane Dyson and Lisa Palmer, I organise the IAG Film Shorts session at the Institute of Australian Geographers’ Annual Conference.
 The conference is held at the start of July and calls for submissions go out annually in April/May.
 Each year’s selected films are available to watch and use for teaching at iagfilmshorts.wordpress.com.

-Amongst other things, I’m currently working on a documentary exploring changing everyday life in a place I call Drum Village, the field site of my Honours research in Shanxi province, northern China.
+Amongst other things, I’m working on an ongoing documentary project exploring changing everyday life in a place I call Drum Village, the field site of my Honours research in Shanxi province, northern China.

 Spurred by the question of what a rural Chinese village looks like in a ‘globalised’ 21st century, this project aims to offer slow scenes of everyday life in rural China today.
 This responds to an observation that the tropes conjured by the notion of a ‘village’ often no longer pertain to their contemporary material and cultural manifestations, particularly those circulated in the urban, western worlds I inhabit.

 Speaking to an ‘overdeveloped’ audience about social and cultural change in ‘underdeveloped’ worlds, this project is an experiment in attuning to changing places in an age of connection.
 It looks to how hard and idealised tropes of ‘good’ and ‘bad’ social change might limit audiences from seeing and appreciating the more subtle currents of lives in transformation.
 It aims to explore through film how one might enact more attentive, less pre-emptive and perhaps less judgemental ways of witnessing the lives of distant others.

 The hope is to create a space for reflection: to garner a more acute sense of the proximity of our relations to others who exist far away, but on whom we rely to sustain our everyday existences.